-Result is significant at the 0.001 level; Result is significant at the 0.01 level; Result is significant at the 0.05 level. ^asignificant results between elementary and middle schools; ^bsignificant results between elementary and high schools; ^csignificant results between middle and high schools
+^{} Result is significant at the 0.001 level; Result is significant at the 0.01 level; Result is significant at the 0.05 level. significant results between elementary and middle schools; significant results between elementary and high schools

-Both omnibus tests were significant (<.001), indicating there was a difference in retention rates among school organizational level for the one-year rates and the three-year rates.
+Both omnibus tests were significant (<.001), indicating there was a difference in retention rates between school organizational level for the one-year rates and the three-year rates.
 However, the magnitude of these differences was small, indicating that organizational level accounts for a small portion of the variance in retention rates.
-Pairwise comparisons among organizational levels revealed that high school retention rates were significantly higher than elementary school retention rates (one-year retention rate: p = .004, d = .23; three-year retention rate: p = .017, d = .23), and high school retention rates were significantly higher than middle school retention rates (one-year retention rate: p < .001, d = .49).
+Pairwise comparisons between organizational levels revealed that high school retention rates were significantly higher than elementary school retention rates (one-year retention rate: p = .004, d = .23; three-year retention rate: p = .017, d = .23), and high school retention rates were significantly higher than middle school retention rates (one-year retention rate: p < .001, d = .44; three-year retention rate: p < .001, d = .44; three-year retention rate: p < .001, d = .49).